alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 Thanks to Codemotion Berlin for holding the première, and also to Codemotion Madrid for hosting this talk.
+Thanks also to the audience for the thoughtful questions.
-Thanks for my company, Devo, for letting me attend both conferences.
+Thanks to my company, [Devo](https://www.devo.com/), for letting me attend both conferences.
 I have received invaluable help in the preparation from [Fran Picolini](https://twitter.com/francjp),
 [Alba Roza](https://twitter.com/Alba_Roza),